malthe/dobbin/README.txt

 Key features:

+- MVCC concurrency model
+- Implemented all in Python
 - Multi-thread, multi-process with no configuration
-- Persistent objects carry no overhead in general case
+- Zero object access overhead in general case
-- Threads share most object data
-- Does not attempt to manage memory
+- Optimal memory sharing between threads
-- Implemented all in Python
 - Efficient storing and serving of binary streams
 - Architecture open to alternative storages